KnowRU-MARL/KnowRU/MAAC-distillation/README.md

- python main_KD.py
+ # python main_KD.py

-The code is an implementation of KnowRU based on MAAC, you should firstly install the MAAC.
+# The code is an implementation of KnowRU based on MAAC, you should firstly install the MAAC.
-Before you begin to reuse knowledge, you should train some policy models firstly.
+# Before you begin to reuse knowledge, you should train some policy models firstly.

-[*Actoraa-Atte*]
-# MAAC:[*Actor-Attention-Critic for Multi-Agent Reinforcement Learning*](https://arxiv.org/abs/1810.02912) (Iqbal and Sha, ICML 2019)
+MAAC:[*Actor-Attention-Critic for Multi-Agent Reinforcement Learning*](https://arxiv.org/abs/1810.02912) (Iqbal and Sha, ICML 2019)

 ## Requirements
 * Python 3.6.1 (Minimum)